TarunCore/render-clone-k8s/readme.md

 A deployment service similar to [render.com](https://render.com), powered by **Kubernetes** and designed for simplicity and scalability.

 ---
-- The backend handles the deployment logic and interacts with Kubernetes to spin up pods for different user services.
+- The backend handles the deployment and interacts with Kubernetes to spin up pods for different user services.
 ---

 ![image](https://github.com/user-attachments/assets/de2aa9fd-eede-471a-96ae-99b4b3679ba0)